 On the rally route, Time Controls are attended by a Rally Round vehicle and two marshals.
 The timing point is marked by a stopwatch symbol on a sign board.

 The need to moderate speeds on pubic roads means that the results of a competitive road rally are really decided on test sections, which are timed to the second.
 For example, you might be required to memorise and follow a complex path around a pattern of cones, completing the test in as short a time as possible.
-However, the commonest type of test is known as a Regularity, where you are required to maintain a precise average speed over several kilometres, arriving at an unspecified point at the correct time or collecting penalties according to the number of seconds you arrive late, or early (early arrival is sometimes penalised more heavily).
+However, the commonest type of test is known as a Regularity or TSD (Time-Speed-Distance) section, where you are required to maintain a precise average speed over several kilometres, arriving at an unspecified point at the correct time or collecting penalties according to the number of seconds you arrive late, or early (early arrival is sometimes penalised more heavily).